alvin-in/PyCropYieldPrediction-withTransfer/README.md

   ```sh
   python cyp/data/merge_yield_pix-count_usa.py
   ```
 Note here that the corresponding csv are addressed according to their column orders.
+The formatting of our data can be found in the data directory.

 ###  Preprocessing
   ```sh